Do you ever get overwhelmed with your spring cleaning list? Wouldn’t it be nice to have someone just tell you where to start?

 89. Clean your keyboard.
 Keyboards collect a ridiculous amount of germs and gunk!

 Clean Out the Car, Garage & Outdoor Spaces

-Empty the Hot water heater by using a hose into your backyard.
+90. Empty the hot water heater by using a hose into your backyard.

-Change the wipers and apply waterproofing coating to your windshield.
+97. Change the wipers and apply waterproofing coating (such as Rain-X) to your windshield.

-Print it now and get started, even one task a day makes a difference in the long-run!disclosure policy.
+Print it now and get started, accomplishing even one task a day makes a huge difference in the long-run.

 Share with us in the comments: what’s on your spring cleaning list?